How to QA Smart Contracts on Blockchain

 Mainnet Deployment

-Once you've completed testing on the TestNet, you're ready to deploy your smart contracts on the Mainnet to serve the end users.
-After deployment you should verify smart contracts.
+Once you've completed testing on the TestNet, you can deploy your smart contracts on the Mainnet to serve the end users.
+After deployment, you should verify smart contracts.

 Verify Contracts

-Verifying a contract involves ensuring that its source code can be compiled to produce the same bytecode that is present on the blockchain.
-When using Etherscan, if successful, the contract's source code will be displayed under the "Contract" tab, confirming that it matches the on-chain bytecode.
+Verifying a contract involves ensuring its source code can be compiled to produce the same bytecode on the blockchain.
+If the Etherscan is successful, the contract's source code will be displayed under the "Contract" tab, confirming that it matches the on-chain bytecode.

 Etherscan Contract Tab: